Snake vs ZZ Plant

 • Snake Plant: Toxic to cats and dogs if ingested.
 Can cause nausea, vomiting, or drooling.

 • ZZ Plant: Also toxic to pets and humans if eaten.
-Can cause stomach upset and skin irritation.
+Can cause stomach upset and skin irritation from the sap.

 Best for Beginners?